Try this simple and delicious way to enjoy beets!

 Beets in season will have the best flavour.

-Tip: Make sure the beets are roughly the same size so they take the same amount of time to cook.
+Tip: Make sure the beets are all roughly the same size so they take the same amount of time to cook.

 - Wash the beets carefully, taking care not to cut the skin.
 A tear in the skin will result in loss of flavour and the beet will bleed into the water.
 Also, leave around 1 inch of the stalk attached and do not remove the root ends.